yochaigal/cairn/adventures/conversions/tomb-of-the-serpent-kings.md

 - Sees illusions, thinks its amusing to pretend it's there
 - Can optionally ignore spells, might be curious to its effects, however, in which case he doesn't.
 He can reflect spells at will.
 - Cannot die

+#### Basilisk

+12 HP, 2 Armor, 15 STR, 8 WIL, charge snap (d10, _blast_), frenzy (d6+d6), tail strike (d10)

+##### Basilisk Stare
+- Stage One: A PC meeting the Basilisk’s gaze is frozen in place, and their HP becomes 0.
+On the target's next turn they must pass a WIL save to escape petrification.
+- Stage Two: If the Basilisk stares at a frozen target for a second time, they begin to turn to stone.
+They must save against WIL on their next turn or turn into a statue forever.